SaltaIT/eyp-sar/README.md

 ## Limitations

-* Radhat and derivatives: releases 5 and 6.
+* Redhat and derivatives: releases 5, 6 and 7.
 * Ubuntu: 14
 * Other: Not supported.